 Turning Data Centre Heat Into Community Energy

 Data centres are expanding fast - there are almost 500 in the UK today with some analyses placing the UK as the third-largest nation for data centres behind the US and Germany.
 As they proliferate, so too do questions around their energy use and carbon footprint.

-Cooling systems in modern data centres is already highly efficient: the real untapped opportunity lies in what happens to the heat they produce.
+There is also a real untapped opportunity in what happens to the excess heat produced within data centres.
 With ground source infrastructure, that waste heat can be captured, stored, and distributed into local heat networks.

 For operators, this transforms waste into value: cutting carbon, strengthening ESG credentials, and building closer ties with surrounding communities.